-The TransCanada 401(k) and Savings Local 1-2 Plan (the Plan) is a defined contribution plan that provides retirement benefits for employees of TransCanada USA Services Inc. (TCUSA or the Company) or its subsidiaries who are covered under a collective bargaining agreement with the Utility Workers Union of America (UWUA) Local 1-2 Ravenswood.
+The TransCanada 401(k) and Savings IBEW 486 Plan (the Plan) is a defined contribution plan that provides retirement benefits for employees of TransCanada USA Services Inc. (TCUSA or the Company) or its subsidiaries that have attained the age of 21 and are covered by a collective bargaining agreement with the International Brotherhood of Electrical Workers (IBEW) 486.
 The Plan excludes employees hired under the Company's student program.
-Employees are eligible for employer-matching contributions when they have completed 11 months of service by the end of a 12 month period with the Company.
-The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).
+The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).

 The Board of Directors of TCUSA has appointed Fidelity Management Trust Company (Fidelity or the Trustee) as custodian and trustee of the Plan's assets.
-Fidelity Investments Institutional Operations Company serves as the recordkeeper for the Plan.